 Drain parboiled ramps and place in hot bacon fat.
 Season with salt and pepper to taste and fry until tender.
 Serve garnished with bacon and boiled eggs, chopped or thinly sliced.
 Serves 4 to 6.

 Yum, berries are one of the foragers’ favorites.
-It’s probably not necessary to go into the wonderful food sources of blueberries, raspberries, and blackberries—those are known to many.
+It’s probably not necessary to go into the wonderful foraged food sources of blueberries, raspberries, and blackberries—those are known to many.
 But most people don’t stop to consider the edibility of some other common berries, ones that might be sitting like jewels right next to the blueberries you’re already collecting.

 Elderberries like to grow in rich, moist soil and can be found growing throughout the U.S. and Canada.
-They used to be planted on homesteads because of their food gifts and because they’re believed to ward off evil spirits and lightning, but now they are mostly a wild plant.
+They used to be planted on homesteads because of their food gifts and because they’re believed to ward off evil spirits and lightning, but now they are mostly wild plants.
 They’re usually a shrub of about five feet tall but can grow into tree-heights of thirty feet.
 In June and July, tiny white blossoms on umbels appear.
 These can be harvested and are often turned into elder-flower fritters—just dip into pancake batter and deep fry.

 Elderberries, however, are most delicious when they ripen into blue-black berries in late summer.
 Do not eat elderberries raw, avoid using the stems, roots, or leaves and avoid the elders with the red berries.
 But definitely harvest the ripe black berries and use them for elderberry wine (in fact, the liqueur Sambuca, is flavored with elderberries).
 Many also claim that elderberries make the best pies.